FDA Issues Warning for Lipitor

 Experienced Lipitor Attorneys

 If you or a loved one has been diagnosed with diabetes while taking the drug Lipitor, you may be eligible to file a Lipitor lawsuit.
-The lawyers at the Branch Law Firm are currently investigating claims that the cholesterol-lowering medication Lipitor is linked to an increased risk of diabetes.
-Please call the Branch Law Firm at 1 (800) 828-4529 so one of our experienced Lipitor attorneys may review your claim.
+Our Albuquerque dangerous drugs attorneys at the Branch Law Firm are currently investigating claims that the cholesterol-lowering medication Lipitor is linked to an increased risk of diabetes.
+Please contact the Branch Law Firm at 1 (800) 828-4529 so one of our experienced Lipitor attorneys may review your claim.